The Hands Project

 While Ko completes the sculptural casting, participants contribute their own creative voice by designing a personalized back panel using collage, drawing, photography, or meaningful imagery.
 In this way, each participant becomes an active collaborator in the creation of the final artwork.

-Together, these works form a growing collective portrait of Charlotte’s diverse creative community — documenting the relationships, experiences, and shared creative labor that shape the cultural landscape of the city.
+Together, these works form a growing collective portrait of regional arts ecosystem — documenting the relationships, experiences, and shared creative labor that shape the cultural landscape of the city.

 Each casting exists both as an individual artwork and as part of a larger archival installation, reinforcing the project’s long-term vision as a living community collection.